Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Results and Discussion

 \textbf{Discussion}.
 In summary, we propose a constructive method suited to identify heads inside of the transformer architecture that are specialized for specific protein function or property prediction tasks.
-The proposed method comprises a novel adaptation of the XAI method of IG combined with a subsequent statistical analysis.
+The proposed method comprises a novel adaptation of the explainable artificial intelligence (XAI) method of IG combined with a subsequent statistical analysis.
 We first attributed relevance to the single amino acids per protein (per GO term or EC class), separately for each transformer head and layer.
 Then, we inspected the correlation between relevance attributions and annotations, in a statistical analysis across the annotated proteins from the test split of the respective data set.
-Apparently, different transformer heads are sensitive to different annotated and thus biologically and, respectively, chemically `meaningful' sites, regions or patterns on the amino acid sequence.
-The methods is complementary to probing approaches \citep[][]{vig2021bertology}.
+Apparently, different transformer heads are sensitive to different annotated and thus biologically and, respectively, chemically ``meaningful'' sites, regions or patterns on the amino acid sequence.

+We discuss the benefits of finetuning a pretrained model from end-to-end, and evaluate the XAI method with a residue substitution experiment in Supplementary \Cref{appendix:results_and_discussion}.
+There, we also discuss the relation of XAI to homology, to the hydrophobicity and charge of residues in transmembrane regions, and to probing and in-silico mutagenesis.